onothimagen/cbp-transcription-desk/README.md

 ## Mediawiki Configuration instructions

+NOTE: The extensions and skin may not work with Mediawiki versions earlier than 1.23.x

 ### Requirements

-In addition to the requirements needed to install MediaWiki, your server will also need
+In addition to the requirements needed to install MediaWiki, your server will also need:

-* To have Perl available with the ImageMagick module enabled
+* to have Perl available with the ImageMagick module enabled
-* To have the Apache user able to write to directories
+* to have the Apache user able to write to directories
-* Ensure that passthru has not been disabled in php.ini ( see disable_functions )
+* ensure that passthru has not been disabled in php.ini ( see disable_functions )
-* Ensure that both Apache and PHP are configured to allow long running scripts
+* ensure that both Apache and PHP are configured to allow long running scripts

 ### Download Mediawiki

-NOTE: These are very basic instructions for the the installation of MediaWiki.
-For full instructions see [http://www.mediawiki.org/wiki/Manual:Installation_guide](http://www.mediawiki.org/wiki/Manual:Installation_guide)

 [Download the latest version of Mediawiki](http://www.mediawiki.org/wiki/Download).
 The Transcription Desk has been tested with 1.23.2.

-The extensions and skin may not work with versions earlier than 1.23.x

 Copy the Mediawiki files to a subdirectory of your website root e.g. /w